ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

   style="border:none; border-radius:12px;">
 </iframe>

-The final score combines a **domain-aware rubric evaluation** with a complementary **baseline metric blend** derived from the lecture slides.
-The rubric evaluates qualitative dimensions such as coverage, faithfulness, organization, clarity, and style, while the baseline metric captures structural signals like section coverage and overall response quality.
+The evaluation system combines **rubric-based judging with deterministic signals derived from the lecture slides**.
+The LLM judge evaluates summaries across five qualitative dimensions: **coverage, faithfulness, organization, clarity, and style**.
+Alongside the rubric, the pipeline computes deterministic signals including **length error, section coverage, glossary recall, and suspected hallucination rate**.

-These signals are first merged into a **raw quality score**, which is then adjusted using a **hallucination-aware damping factor**.
-The hallucination signal estimates how often the summary introduces statements unsupported by the slides, and reduces the score accordingly.
-This risk adjustment ensures that summaries are rewarded for remaining **accurate and grounded in the source material**.
+These signals are blended into two complementary scores.
+A **rubric-based comprehensive score (C)** captures qualitative judgment, while a **manual weighted baseline score (M)** incorporates structural signals and applies an exponential hallucination penalty.
+These components are combined into a **raw quality score**.

+To reduce the impact of unsupported content, the system applies a **domain-aware damping factor** based on the hallucination rate.
+This produces a **risk-adjusted score**, which becomes the final stored evaluation score.

 #### Diagnostics Logging

-The system logs detailed evaluation diagnostics in including:
+The pipeline logs detailed evaluation metadata for transparency and reproducibility, including:

 - refined_summary
 - signals
 - rubric
 - agreement
 - comprehensive_scoring
 - hybrid_scoring
 - leaderboard_scores
 - iteration_score_table
 - refinement_metadata
 - final_score_0to1
 - lecture_title

-This allows deeper inspection of scoring behavior during refinement.
-These metrics are processed by an Evaluation Pipeline, producing structured outputs before any qualitative scoring occurs.
-This approach ensures that evaluation is consistent, reproducible, and explainable rather than relying purely on subjective LLM judgment.

-### 3. Iterative Evaluation Pipeline

-The framework also incorporates an iterative evaluation stage that improves the generated summary before the final score is produced.

-Instead of evaluating the entire output as a single block, the system first performs **piecewise output evaluation**.
-The generated summary is divided into parallel sub-components (Piecewise A/B), which are evaluated independently before being merged into a final assessment.
-This allows the framework to detect **localized errors or missing information** that whole-output scoring would otherwise miss.

-After the piecewise evaluation step, the system performs a deeper scoring stage using **Chain-of-Density prompting**.
-Chain-of-Density refinement increases the informational density of the summary while maintaining the same overall length.
-Missing concepts are added and redundant phrasing is removed, improving semantic coverage without expanding the summary.

-This stage ensures that:

-- metric values are supported by evidence
-- scoring decisions are grounded in the source material
-- compression improves coverage while preserving fidelity

-Evaluation is guided by a **lever-based rubric system** that adjusts five quality dimensions on a **1–5 scale**:

-- coverage
-- faithfulness
-- organization
-- clarity
-- style

-When weaknesses are detected, targeted feedback is generated and a revised version of the summary is produced.
-The updated output is then re-evaluated by the Judge.

-This process forms an **iterative refinement loop**:

-1. The Judge evaluates the piecewise output
-2. Lever scores identify weaknesses in the summary
-3. A new prompt is constructed using targeted feedback
-4. The model generates revised summary segments
-5. The updated output is recombined and evaluated again

-Iterations continue until the system detects that additional revisions are unlikely to improve the result.
-This occurs when the lever scores stabilize across consecutive iterations, indicating that the summary has reached a **quality plateau**.
+Both **raw quality scores and risk-adjusted scores** are stored alongside the policy parameters used during evaluation, enabling deeper inspection of scoring behavior.

 ---

+### Iterative Evaluation Pipeline

+The framework also includes an **iterative refinement stage** that improves summaries before final scoring.

+The pipeline begins with an initial summary and repeatedly refines it using **rubric feedback and pairwise preference comparisons** between candidate revisions.
+At each step, the system evaluates the updated summary using both rubric scores and deterministic signals.

+A **trend-aware stopping controller** determines when refinement should end.
+The controller monitors score trajectories and classifies each iteration into categories such as **pass, borderline, stalled, or max iterations**, preventing both premature stopping and unnecessary refinement loops.

+To reduce noise from a weak final rewrite, the system applies a **best-of-last-k safeguard**, selecting the highest-quality summary among the final iterations before computing the final score.

+This iterative process ensures that summaries are progressively refined while maintaining **faithfulness to the source material and stable evaluation behavior**.

 #### End-to-End Automation